Ferdyverse/ferdyverse.com/src/site/notes/Inbox/Project Bluey.md

 ### Adding the components
 I placed one of the USB-C connectors in the back of the figure.
 ![IMG-20240804224523521.png|center|300](/img/user/Media/Inbox/Project%20Bluey/IMG-20240804224523521.png)
+After trying around for a while I discovered, that the USB-Connector had no control circuit inside.
+So when I did request some power it basically stopped working.
+I ordered a new board on Amazon and cut the cables on this one …

+After fixing the power issue I manged to fit everything inside the space behind the battery case.
+Now it is working fine

 ### ESPHome Code
 To control the motor I use ESPHome which is part of Home Assistant.
 So I am able to use automation's and events from inside my home to trigger the machine.